arvigeus/AZ-204/Exercises/Create Blob storage resources by using the .NET client library/README.md

    az group create --location <myLocation> --name az204-blob-rg
    ```

 1. Create a storage account.
-We need a storage account created to use in the application.
+Create a storage account to use in the application.
 Replace `<myLocation>` with the same region you used for the resource group.
 Replace `<myStorageAcct>` with a unique name.

    ```sh
    az storage account create --resource-group az204-blob-rg --name <myStorageAcct> --location <myLocation> --sku Standard_LRS